TwitterFacebook

 The service cabin also provides access to the lower support structures of the pad, which hold the fueled rocket at the tail.

-In the original Service Cabin, all access bridges formed a circular turntable, which could rotate along with other service systems to orient the rocket for a correct ascent azimuth depending on the orbital inclination of the upcoming mission.
-This feature became unnecessary with the introduction of the Soyuz-2 variant, whose flight control system could perform the necessary roll maneuver in flight to attain the correct azimuth.
+On the original platform, all access bridges formed a circular turntable, which could rotate along with other service systems to orient the rocket for a correct ascent azimuth depending on the flight direction of the ballistic flight or the orbital inclination of the upcoming mission.
+The rotation of the main ring was provided by four electric motors.

-Page author: Anatoly Zak; Last update: November 23, 2017
+Page author: Anatoly Zak; Last update: December 3, 2025

 Page editor: Alain Chabot; Last edit: August 20, 2015